-Learning how to tune a violin is essential for beginning violinists.
-Below, experienced violin teacher Naomi Cherie S. provides a step-by-step tutorial on how to tune a violin properly.
+Learning the right way to tune a violin is essential for beginning violinists.
+Below, experienced violin teacher Naomi Cherie S. provides a step-by-step tutorial on how to tune a violin for beginners.

-Eventually you’ll want to learn how to tune a violin by ear, but that can take years of practice.
-In the beginning stages of your development as a violinist, it’s best to learn how to use a violin tuner to help you stay in tune.
+Eventually, you’ll want to learn to tune a violin by ear, but that can take years of practice.
+In the beginning stages of your development as a violinist, it’s best to learn how to use a tuner for violin.

 What You’ll Need:

-To tune your violin you’ll need a chromatic tuner, which you can find at any music shop.
+When violin tuning, you’ll need a chromatic tuner, which you can find at any music shop.
 These tuners usually run from $30 to $40.
 There are also free versions online.

 If you have a smartphone, you can also download a tuning app for free or cheap.
 Just search for “violin tuner” or “chromatic tuner” in your app store.

-Every violin tuner is slightly different, but they are all usually pretty easy to work with after a little getting used to.
+Every violin tuner is slightly different, but they’re all usually pretty easy to work with after you get used to it.

 Generally, there will be a display that tells you what note you’re playing and a needle hovering over a dial in the middle that will show you how in tune your string is.